kitajs/docs/recipes/dev-server.md

 :::

-After that, you just need to add an `-r` flag to your `node` command and change the target from `dist/index.js` to `src/index.ts`.
+After that, you just need to add a `-r` flag to your `node` command and change the target from `dist/index.js` to `src/index.ts`.

 ::: code-group